instaclick/php-webdriver/README.rst

 * auto-generate API documentation via phpDocumentor 2.x [3]_
 * includes a basic web test runner

-The *5.2.x* branch features class names and file re-organization that follows PEAR/ZF1 conventions.
-However, bug fixes and enhancements from the master branch may not be backported.
+The *5.2.x* branch (no longer maintained) features class names and file re-organization that follows PEAR/ZF1 conventions.
+Bug fixes and enhancements from the master branch likely won't be backported.

 Downloads
 =========